MicrosoftDocs/azure-devops-docs/docs/project/work-across-projects-faqs.md

 ## Azure Boards configuration and customization

-## Can I apply an Inherited process defined in one organization to another organization?
+### Q: Can I apply an Inherited process defined in one organization to another organization?

 **A:** Yes.
-While there is no import/export user interface functionality, you can use the [Process Migrator for Node.js](https://github.com/Microsoft/process-migrator) application.
+To perform this operation, you need to export the process and import it to the other organization.
+While there is no import/export user interface, you can use the [Process Migrator for Node.js](https://github.com/Microsoft/process-migrator) application.

 ## Security across projects